CENTEGIX Blog

 De-escalation: A Healthcare Worker’s Best Ally

-Spotting warning signs of aggression and using de-escalation techniques is an important and highly effective part of workplace violence prevention.
-De-escalation incorporates situational awareness and verbal and non-verbal communication to defuse anger and ease tense situations before they become violent.
+Spotting warning signs of aggression and using de-escalation techniques represents one of the most effective components of workplace violence prevention.
+De-escalation combines situational awareness with verbal and nonverbal communication to defuse anger and ease tense situations before they escalate.

-CENTEGIX CrisisAlert™ promotes successful de-escalation by allowing healthcare professionals to discreetly notify staff of an emergency via a wearable badge.
-This boosts the user’s confidence and accelerates response times when support is needed.
+CENTEGIX CrisisAlertโ„ข promotes successful de-escalation by allowing healthcare professionals to discreetly notify responders of an emergency via a wearable badge.
+This technology boosts user confidence and reduces response times when support is needed.

 The Benefits of De-escalation Training

-Hospitals are high-stress environments.
-From patients with unpredictable mental illnesses to emotional family members, many scenarios could lead to agitation, aggression, or violence.
-Healthcare professionals must remain calm when faced with these challenges, but that’s easier said than done.
+Hospitals are high-stress environments where patients with unpredictable conditions, emotional family members, and countless other scenarios can lead to agitation or violence.
+Healthcare professionals must remain calm when faced with these challenges, but maintaining composure under pressure requires preparation.

 Confidence plays a vital role in de-escalation.
-Training staff to recognize potential threats and react appropriately instills them with the assurance needed to stay level-headed when a patient or visitor exhibits threatening behavior.
-One de-escalation study found that training increased healthcare professionals’ confidence in coping with aggressive patients by 59 percent.
+Training staff to recognize potential threats and react appropriately instills the assurance needed to stay level-headed when a patient or visitor exhibits threatening behavior.
+A 2023 pilot study published in the Journal of Community Hospital Internal Medicine Perspectives found that de-escalation training increased hospitalists’ confidence in managing aggressive patients by 59 percent, with mean confidence scores rising from 43.2 before training to 68.5 immediately after.

 CENTEGIX helps create a culture of safety in healthcare

-The Crisis Prevention Institute recommends the following de-escalation tips for healthcare professionals dealing with angry, hostile, or non-compliant behavior:
+The Crisis Prevention Institute recommends the following de-escalation tips for healthcare professionals dealing with aggressive behavior:

-1. Be empathetic and non-judgmental when a patient does or says something irrational.
+1. Be empathic and non-judgmental when a patient does or says something irrational.

-2. Respect a patient’s personal space if they’re acting irrational or threatening.
+2. Respect a patient’s personal space if they act irrationally or in a threatening manner.

-4. Use calm nonverbal communication like gestures and facial expressions.
+3. Use calm, nonverbal communication, such as gestures and facial expressions.

-5. Set limits when a patient is disruptive or agitated.
+4. Set limits when a patient becomes disruptive or agitated.

-6. Focus on feelings by letting a patient know you understand what they’re going through.
+5. Focus on feelings by letting a patient know their experience is understood.

-Employing these techniques and promoting further training contributes to a culture of safety that prioritizes patient and staff well-being.
+Employing these techniques and promoting further training contributes to a culture of safety that prioritizes patient and staff well-being across the organization.

 The Connection Between Nurse Safety and Patient Safety

 An unsafe working environment impacts the mental health and well-being of nurses and other healthcare professionals.
-Threats of violence, assault, and verbal abuse can lead to burnout, anxiety, post-traumatic stress disorder, and in extreme cases, suicidal ideation.
-These adverse outcomes can have a trickle-down effect, compromising patient safety and reducing the quality of care provided.
+Threats of violence, assault, and verbal abuse can lead to burnout, anxiety, and post-traumatic stress disorder.
+These adverse outcomes create a trickle-down effect, compromising patient safety and reducing the quality of care.

-Nurses are more likely to make errors or alter their approach to care if they experience ongoing fatigue, stress, or fear due to workplace violence.
-For example, a nurse who’s exhausted and burned out may accidentally administer the wrong medication or overlook a patient’s symptoms.
-They may also avoid certain patients who exhibit a pattern of aggressive behavior.
+Nurses are more likely to make errors or alter their approach to care when they experience ongoing fatigue, stress, or fear due to workplace violence.
+A nurse who is exhausted and burned out may accidentally administer the wrong medication or overlook a patient’s symptoms.

 CENTEGIX supports de-escalation strategies